Forecast-it/handbook/career-progression.md

 # Career progression

 At Forecast team turnover is extremely low.
-We take great pride in that and attribute it to having a great place to work, with amazing and talented people and interesting problems to solve.
+We take great pride in that, and attribute it to having a great place to work, with amazing and talented people and interesting problems to solve.
 When you work at Forecast, it should be something you think about being a place for making a life-long career.

 ## Titles